s2005/mcp-test/README.md

 - ✅ **Scalability** - easy to add new tools/resources/prompts
 - ✅ **Code reuse** - utilities can be shared across modules
 - ✅ **Clear organization** - logical grouping by functionality
+- ✅ **Content externalization** - all content stored in JSON configuration files
+- ✅ **Dynamic configuration** - content can be modified without changing code
+- ✅ **Centralized content management** - single source of truth for all content

 ## Setup